All About Periodontal Disease

 Let Us Help You Achieve a Healthy Smile Once More!

-Dr. Yoonjeong (Donatta) Ji and her team provide comprehensive dental care in New Westminster, BC, and surrounding areas of Burnaby and Surrey.
+Dr. Anilkumar and his team provide comprehensive dental care in New Westminster, BC, and surrounding areas of Burnaby and Surrey.
 If you think you may be experiencing symptoms of periodontal disease, contact our practice today!

 CALL US: (604) 544-2558 REQUEST APPOINTMENT